 But, each month, there is the hope that maybe that baby will be conceived after all.
 No matter how hard they try to prepare themselves for bad news, they still hope that this month will be different.

-Then, the bad news comes again, and the grief washes over the infertile couple anew.
+Then, the bad news comes again, and the grief washes over the infertile individual or couple anew.
 This process happens month after month, year after year.
 It is like having a deep cut that keeps getting opened right when it starts to heal.

-A couple will eventually resolve the infertility problem in one of three ways:
+An individual or couple will eventually resolve the infertility problem in one of three ways:

 - They will eventually conceive a baby.